Partners Across Campuses (PAC)

-Submission: A letter of intent is required prior to submission of the full application.
-The letter of intent is due March 1, 2016.
-Full proposals are due no later than 12 PM on Friday, April 1, 2016.
-All proposals must be sent as a single PDF file to the CCDS: email@example.com and to the LSU Health Shreveport Office of Sponsored Programs and Technology Transfer: firstname.lastname@example.org.
+Submission: Full proposals are due no later than 5 PM on Friday, March 23, 2018.
+All proposals must be sent as a single PDF file to the CCDS: firstname.lastname@example.org and to the LSU Health Shreveport Office of Sponsored Programs and Technology Transfer: email@example.com.

 Evaluation: Proposals will be reviewed by the Board of Directors of the Cardiovascular Center or a designated review panel of outside experts.
 Priority for funding will be based on the qualifications of the applicants, scientific merit, relevance to cardiovascular or cerebrovascular disease, novelty, and competitiveness for future funding.